rajathv/Kony-Code-Challenge/README.md

 # Kony-Code-Challenge
+Visualizer Version : V9SP2FP16

-##This is a program which solves the below problem statement
+# This is a program which solves the below problem statement

 We have a robot that can pickup blocks from a stash, move them horizontally and lower them in place.
 There are 10 positions available to lower blocks number 0 to 9.
 Each position can hold up to 15 blocks.

 The robot understands the commands 'P', 'M' and 'L':